-A visit to Iguazu Falls has been on our bucket list for years.
+A visit to Iguazu Falls Brazil has been on our bucket list for years.
 If you haven’t noticed yet, we love waterfalls!
 We trek for hours to see a little trickle cascading down a mountain and get elated at the sign of big gushing streams, hoping to snap the perfect long exposure shot.

 But there is more to our love for waterfalls than Max’s obsession with long exposure photography.
 There is something really magical and grounding in seeing Mother Nature’s work, at feeling it’s power and strength from up close.

-Visiting Iguazu Falls from the Brazil Side
+Visiting Iguazu Falls Brazil Side

-The crowd caused a bit of a delay, (as did everyone’s interest in the furry coatis that ran around the trail stealing food from the gawking tourists) but exploring the trail didn’t take more than 2-3 hours.
+The crowd caused a bit of a delay (as did everyone’s interest in the furry coatis that ran around the trail stealing food from the gawking tourists), but exploring the trail didn’t take more than 2-3 hours.

-Visiting Iguazu Falls From the Argentinian Side
+Visiting Iguazu Falls Argentina Side

 That day we realized that it wasn’t just about how different the falls look from the other side, it was about the whole experience that made for a much more enjoyable visit.
 Here are our reasons why.